FaranGreens/interview_questions/HTML-CSS.md

 ### How do you go about managing responsive websites?
+Plan your website: Before you start designing your website, it's important to plan out your content and the user experience you want to provide.
+Consider how users will navigate your site on different devices and screen sizes.

+Use a responsive design framework: Use a responsive design framework such as Bootstrap, Foundation, or Material Design that provides pre-built components and styles that are optimized for different screen sizes.
+These frameworks can save you a lot of time and effort in designing and coding your site.

+Use fluid layouts: Use fluid layouts that stretch or shrink to fit the available screen size.
+Avoid using fixed-width layouts that may not look good on smaller screens.

+Optimize images and media: Optimize your images and other media files so that they load quickly on all devices.
+Use appropriate image sizes and compression to reduce file size without sacrificing quality.

+Test your website on different devices: Test your website on different devices and screen sizes to ensure that it looks and works as intended.
+Use tools such as browser emulators or real devices to test your site.

+Iterate and improve: Continuously monitor your website's performance and user feedback, and make changes as necessary to improve the user experience on different devices.

 ### What do you care about the most when you write software?